 By Ronald Hedley

-Rachel Kutz is VP, Strategic Initiatives, Global Supply Chain at AT&T. Although her journey to AT&T was unconventional and circuitous, she has now been employed for over 20 years by a company that she loves.
+Rachel Kutz is VP, Consumer Supply Chain & Global Logistics, Global Connections & Supply Chain at AT&T. Although her journey to AT&T was unconventional and circuitous, she has now been employed for over 20 years by a company that she loves.
 She is especially proud of AT&T’s history of social responsibility.
 Kutz stated, “We started our supplier diversity program in 1968 and have [championed supplier diversity] for more than 50 years.
 It was a grassroots program that was started in Chicago by local employees.”

 Kutz is referring to the Chicago Business Opportunity Fair.
 The sixties were a toxic time in the country, especially in Chicago.
 There, in 1968, a group of African American businessmen led a movement to promote minority businesses.
 Kutz recounted the event, “A lot of employees at the local Bell in Chicago, specifically the leader of procurement at that time, decided to build a grassroots program where they would work with the local minority coalition to target spend with diverse companies.”